PoonLab/covizu/README.md

 2. Sequences are aligned pairwise against the SARS-COV-2 reference genome using the Procrustean method implemented in [gotoh2](http://github.com/ArtPoon/gotoh2) - see `updater.py`.
 This module provides a method that progressively updates an existing alignment file with new sequence records, avoiding the re-alignment of previously released genomes.

-3. Sequences are filtered using `filtering.py` for entries that are derived from non-human sources, incomplete genomes, and genomes that contain >5% fully ambiguous base calls (`N`s).
+3. Sequences are filtered using `filtering.py` for entries that are derived from non-human sources, incomplete genomes, and genomes that contain >5% fully ambiguous base calls (`N`s).  **If you prefer to use your own alignment software, this would be your entry point using a FASTA file as input.**

 4. A pairwise genetic distance matrix is generated using [TN93](http://github.com/veg/tn93) - only distances below a cutoff of `0.0001` are recorded to the output file.